dbojan/python-azure-ocr/README.md

 |Azure AI Translator |Add real-time, multi-language text translation to your apps, websites, and tools. |AI + machine learning |2 million characters S0 tier |12 months

+-2026-03-14-1
+improved support for tables. you can also edit settings using variables in _azure_ocr2.py, at the start of the file.

 -2026-02-24-3
 minor changes in output fomatting